lichenscript/lichenscript/README.md

 A quick and small language compiled to JavaScript/C.
 Easy to integrate with the Web ecosystem.

+# The origin of the name

+> A lichen is a composite organism that arises from algae or cyanobacteria living among filaments of multiple fungi species in a mutualistic relationship.

+LichenScript is a thin layer of the existing ecosystem.

 # Features

 - Modern syntaxes, close to TypeScript/JavaScript